-I have a special clinical and research interest in - traumatic brain injury, memory disorders, effort or symptom validation testing, the neuropsychology of epilepsy, neuropsychological rehabilitation, dementia and the aetiology and psychological treatment of medically unexplained symptoms (MUS) / functional neurological disorder (FND).
+I have a special clinical and research interest in - traumatic brain injury, memory disorders, performance validity tests (PVTs) and symptom validity tests (SVTs), the neuropsychology of epilepsy, neuropsychological rehabilitation, dementia and the aetiology and psychological treatment of medically unexplained symptoms (MUS) / functional neurological disorder (FND) / functional cognitive disorder (FCD).

 I have over twenty-five years' experience in the field of Clinical Neuropsychology and I am the author of many publications.
 I am cited in the British Psychological Society (BPS) Directory of Chartered Clinical Psychologists and the BPS Directory of Expert Witnesses.
 I am listed on the BPS Specialist Register in Clinical Neuropsychology (SRCN).
 I am an Associate Fellow of the British Psychological Society (BPS).
 I am a member of the Expert Witness Institute (EWI).

 Fax: 0113 268 1340